Areas of Focus

 All three (3) courses that comprise the Health and Humanitarian Supply Chain Management Certificate have been transitioned to a Remote Learning format and will be taught by LIVE video instruction similar to the experience you would receive in person.

 The remote learning experience is maximized through our blended delivery format, consisting of online pre-course modules, live interactive video instruction, games, and breakout groups.
 The program is spread over three weeks, running only for a few hours each day (9:30am to 1:00pm, US Eastern time Monday through Thursday) to provide flexibility with work schedules.

 Registrants must complete an online pre-course prior to attending the classroom course.
 Click here for information about the online pre-course.

 For course-related questions, please email the Center for Health and Humanitarian Systems.

-The HHSCM Virtual Program will also be offered at a reduced cost of $4,200 (originally $6,000).
+The Remote Learning Certificate Program is offered at a reduced cost of $4,200 (originally $6,000).
 Courses taken individually (not the full 3 course program) will be $1800 each rather than the original fee of $2400.